aws-solutions-library-samples/guidance-for-training-an-aws-deepracer-model-using-amazon-sagemaker/Workshops/2020-SummitWorkshops/Readme.md

 # Housekeeping
 - If you don't have an AWS account, please create one, or ask facilitators if there are burner accounts available.
 Please make sure you save your reward function, and download your trained model from the burner account.
 You will lose access to the burner account after the workshop, and the account will be wiped.
-- For those eager to start training a job, our hint would be take your time and familiarize yourself with the concepts first, before starting model training.
+- For those eager to start training a job, our advice would be take your time and familiarize yourself with the concepts first, before starting model training.
 - Please ask questions as you progress through the lab and feel free to have discussions at your table.
-- Lastly, when you do start a training job, run it for at least 90 minutes.
-It takes 6 minutes to spin up the services needed and your model needs time to explore the track before it will manage to complete a lap.
 - <font color=blue>**Info**</font> buttons.
 Throughout the console you will see <font color=blue>**Info**</font> buttons.
 When selected, an information pane will slide onto the screen from the right of the window.
 Info buttons will not navigate away from the current page, unless you select a link in the information pane.
 You can close the panes once you are done.